mchlbrnhrd/watering_system/README.md

 # IoT Watering System
 Automatic irrigation of plants on vacation.

-For this self watering system you need an Arduino microcontroller, water pump, relais module and a capacitive soil moisture sensor.
+For this self watering system you need an Arduino microcontroller, water pump, relay module and a capacitive soil moisture sensor.
 For example "WayinTop Automatische Bewässerung DIY Kit".
 It works with Arduino Nano and Arduino Yún.

-Using Arduino Yún: Settings and log files are stored on a SD card.
-Also settings like threshold values and log files will be pushed to a user defined server.
-An HTML file evaluates the log file and shows graphically the data by remote on mobile phone or notebook.
+Using Arduino Yún: Monitoring moisture is done and those log data are stored together with settings on a SD card.
+Those data (settings like threshold values and log files) will be pushed to a user defined server.
+An HTML file evaluates the log file/monitoring and shows graphically the moisture by remote on mobile phone or notebook.

 ![watering system](doc/watering_system_small.jpg)